ducksquaddd/thorchain.js/README.md

 3. After you get your client setup youre all good to start using this libary

-4. # Check out the examples folder to learn how to do things.
+4. Check out the examples folder to learn how to do things.
 Official documentation wont be made until package is done

-# thorchain.js

-A javascript libary for making swaps, sending rune, btc, eth, doge, etc, adding liquidity within thorswap, etc, etc Join the Discord https://discord.gg/9yMK4BeFA6 for updates and if you want beta builds

 # Discord